BleedingXiko/SPRAG/docs/app/content/docs/framework/routes.md

 - **`hybrid`** — SSR first, then hydrate.
 The server renders the initial HTML for a fast first paint, then the browser loads JavaScript to make it interactive.
 This is the default and the right choice for most pages.

-- **`spa`** — No SSR body.
+- **`mount`** — No SSR body.
 The server sends a shell, and the browser mounts everything.
 Use when the page content is entirely dynamic (dashboards, editors, etc.).

 ## Dynamic routes